-Students may add or drop a course, or change a section of a course through WebAdvisor or by completing a Course Selection form at the Registrar's Office.
-Students wishing to add a course after the first week of classes must have the approval of the professor and the Vice President for Academic Affairs.
-The added course will increase the total hours in a student's course load even though the student may have dropped another course (see "Withdrawal from Course").
+Students may add or drop a course, or change a section of a course during the first 5 days of classes through WebAdvisor or by completing a Course Selection form at the Registrar's Office.
+Students wishing to add a course during the second week of classes (days 6-10 of classes) must have the written approval of the professor and the Assistant Vice President for Academic Affairs.

-Dropping a course after the first week of classes does not reduce the total number of semester hours charged for the semester.
 Drops after the first week of classes and prior to the automatic "WF" period (see Academic Calendar) result in a grade of W. From the beginning of the automatic "WF" period until the last day of classes for the semester, a drop will result in an automatic WF or WU.
 Exceptions to this policy may be made for students who withdraw from the University for reasons of documented illness.
 Students cannot evade the imposition of a course grade of F as the result of an Honor Code violation by withdrawing from the course.